ocramz/ocramz.github.io/_posts/2017-11-30-growing-software-architecture.markdown

   } deriving (Functor, Applicative, Monad)
 {% endhighlight %}

 The body of a `Cloud` computation is something which can _read_ the data in `Handle` (for example the `credentials` or the `token`) and perform some I/O such as connecting to the provider. `ReaderT` is the "reader" [monad transformer](https://wiki.haskell.org/All_About_Monads#Monad_transformers), in this case stacked "on top" of IO.
-A monad transformer is a very handy way of interleaving effects, and a number of the most common ones are conveniently implemented in the [mtl](hackage.haskell.org/package/mtl) and [transformers](hackage.haskell.org/package/transformers)
+A monad transformer is a very handy way of interleaving effects, and a number of the most common ones are conveniently implemented in the [mtl](hackage.haskell.org/package/mtl) and [transformers](hackage.haskell.org/package/transformers) libraries.